Sunday, June 18, 2023

 “I’m merely a messenger,” Evelyn proclaimed.
 “I will never be a true human being, and I really do hate humans for their free will.
 What a pity!”

-“Fine!
-I give up!”
-Evelyn yelled, as she gasped for air.
-“There is a second tree, the Tree of Life . . . in Eden, a land named after the original Garden of Eden, said to inhabit the first man and woman, Adam and Eve.
-The seeds of its fruit create an elixir that reverses the curse from the apples on the Tree of Good and Evil.”
+“The Garden was said to inhabit the first man and woman, Adam and Eve,” Evelyn continued.
+“The seeds of the fruit on the Tree of Life can create an elixir that reverses the curse from the apples on the Tree of Good and Evil.”

 “There is a window that opens next to the Tree of Good and Evil at midnight on the seventh full day of the Tree’s appearance,” Evelyn admitted.
-“When the player piano plays a specific magical song, the piano announces that a window is opening and can transport a person to Eden.”
+“When the player piano plays a specific magical song, the piano announces that a window is opening and can transport a person to the Land of Eden.”

 “How do I know that you’re telling the truth?”
 Olivia questioned Evelyn.